arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 This syntax mixes higher-level API (Nobrainer ORM) with low-level API (RethinkDB official driver) but that's how I managed to get it work.

-You can do much more with changefeeds but that's what I needed for our basic usecase.
+You can do much more with changefeeds but that's what I needed for our basic use-case.

 ## Final effect